gikirima/audio-transcriber-gui/README.md

    python src/main.py
    ```

-2. Use the drag-and-drop area or the browse button to select an audio file.
+2. Use the browse button to select an audio file.

-3. Choose the desired language for transcription from the dropdown menu.
+3. Choose the desired model and language for transcription from the dropdown menu.

 4. Click the 'Transcribe' button to start the transcription process.